Codernob/Codernob/README.md

 My main objective is to become an established academic scholar.
 I intend to apply my critical thinking, communication, mathematical induction, research, and programming skills in my professional career.
 My areas of interest are computer vision, natural language processing, and generative models.

 I graduated with a CGPA of 3.97 from the Department of Computer Science & Engineering, University of Asia Pacific.
+I am currently working as a Lecturer at the department of CSE, UAP.

 TECHNICAL SKILLS <br />
 ●	Machine Learning: Convolutional Neural Networks, Transformers, Generative Models (Generative Adversarial Networks, Variational Autoencoders). <br />